-The Convergence continues!
-After five regional gatherings and the national conference in Ottawa held June 15-17, the discussion continues on the future of First Nations, Inuit, and Métis broadcasting.
-Stay tuned to the Conference Archives page for details on continuing the conversation and the date for the post-conference event in Montreal this fall: www.IndigenousRadio.ca.
-A CMAC partnership with Wawatay Communications Society, University of Ottawa, and the University of Manitoba.
+THE FUTURE OF FIRST NATIONS, INUIT, AND MÉTIS BROADCASTING: CONVERSATION & CONVERGENCE: The convergence continues!
+After five regional gatherings from February to May 2017 and the national conference in Ottawa held June 15-17, 2017, the discussion is ongoing concerning the future of Indigenous broadcasting.
+Stay tuned to the Conference Archives page for details on continuing the conversation and the date for the post-conference event in Montreal. www.IndigenousRadio.ca is a SSHRC-funded (among other supporters) CMAC partnership with Wawatay Communications Society, University of Ottawa, and the University of Manitoba.

 INTERVENTION: June 27, 2017 – CMAC filed an intervention on the public record for CRTC 2017-160.
 Within this intervention, CMAC advises the following, “Where BDUs, according to data reviewed by CMAC, continue to stand in non-compliance of the Policy, and given the severity of the non-compliance for community access programming and close captioning requirements, CMAC recommends the CRTC apply Section 32(2)(b) of the Act and fine non-compliant BDUs.”